SDU-eScience/UCloud/app-kubernetes-service/README.md

 ## Security Model

 All jobs are run in their own separate namespace.
-This allows for better isolation and makes it easier to create policies which apply to SDUCloud applications.
+This allows for better isolation and makes it easier to create policies which apply to UCloud applications.

 The service account token is not mounted as it is not needed.
 The default